ESPN Radio: History

 ESPN Radio Network was formed in September 1991 by ESPN Inc. and Capital Cities/ABC, Inc.'s ABC Radio Networks.
 Twenty-five stations had already signed on as affiliates at its September 5, 1991 announcement, with an expected total of 200 at the January launch.
 Shelby Whitfield, executive producer of ABC Radio Sports, and John A. Walsh, executive editor of ESPN, were placed in charge of the venture.
 The network launched as Sports Radio ESPN on January 1, 1992.
 At first, ESPN Radio broadcast only on weekends.
 The network debuted with 16 hours running on 147 affiliates in 43 states.
 Its initial programming consisted of news shows, update segments, and occasional features.

-By 1996, ESPN Radio had expanded to weekdays with a show hosted by The Fabulous Sports Babe, Nancy Donnean.
+By 1996, ESPN Radio had expanded to weekdays with a show hosted by The Fabulous Sports Babe (Nancy Donnellan).
 One hour of that show was simulcast on ESPN2 (1-2 p.m.
 Eastern time).
 Two years later, Tony Bruno and Mike Golic were brought together for a new morning show, the Bruno & Golic Morning Show which aired until Bruno left the network in 2000.
 Mike Greenberg was named as Bruno's replacement, and the morning show became Mike & Mike, which aired until 2017 (and was also simulcast on ESPN2).
 In January 2010, Mike & Mike celebrated their 10-year anniversary on ESPN Radio.
 Dan Patrick was a mainstay in the afternoons until his departure from ESPN in 2007.

 Gradually, ESPN added more dayparts and became a 24-hour service.
 In 1995, ESPN Radio gained national radio rights to the NBA.
 In 1997, it gained the national radio rights to MLB.
 Disney purchased WEVD from the Forward Association in September 2002 to become WEPN, ESPN Radio's flagship station.
 On June 12, 2007, Disney spun off and merged its ABC Radio Networks with Citadel Broadcasting into Citadel Communications while retaining its ESPN Radio and Radio Disney networks and stations.

 ESPN Radio is streamed over 215 stations and is ranked first nationally as a sports broadcasting program.
 The parent company ESPN focused on radio As of 2006.
 With more resources and money spent on it, ESPN radio expanded rapidly.

+On July 28, 2023, amid layoffs occurring across ESPN, Good Karma Brands—an operator of ESPN Radio affiliates in multiple markets that had also acquired the network's New York, Los Angeles, and Chicago flagships in 2021—assumed the day-to-day operations and advertising sales for the ESPN Radio network.